 5. Roku Can Stream Most Popular Paid Subscription Services

-Netflix and HBO are two very popular content subscription services.
+Netflix and HBO Max are two very popular content subscription services.
 Both have channels available for download.
+Disney+ also is a popular video streaming service available on the device.

 Live TV subscription services that have Roku channels available for download include: